Pyprohly/redditwarp/docs/source/user-guide/pagination.rst

        print('---')

 Note, if an exception occurs inside a `Paginator` iterator, the iterator breaks and a new one must be created.
+The state of the paginator itself will remain intact.